telerik/xaml-docs/controls/radcloudupload/localization.md

 ## Resource Keys

-RadCouldUpload provides strings for localizing various of its elements.
+RadCloudUpload provides strings for localizing many of its elements.
 In order to be able to distinguish these resources, a unique identifier, called a __resource key__, is assigned to each localizable string.

 Here is a list of all of the available __resources__ and their default values: